wp-plugins/simple-lazyload/readme.txt

 == Changelog ==

+= 2.0 =
+* 2012-06-06
+* 	upgrade : expand the scope of lazyload. previously only the content images take effect, now all the images work.

 = 1.3 =
 * 2012-05-29
 * 	upgrade : images are visible even when javascript has been forbidden